carringtonjones/Mighty-Jump/index.md

 # Mighty Jump

 ## You will need:
-1. Current version of python or versions 2.0 and up
+1. Version of python 3.4
 2. Pygame must also be installed to your computer

 ### DOWNLOAD MY GAME: